 Finding a way to stress-test your tech is critical to the IT process.
 You need to test your tech regularly.
-We’ll be looking at why you should do a regular audit, and how to do the inspection itself.
+In this post, you'll learn why you should do a regular audit, and how to do the inspection yourself.

 Much like how you do maintenance on a car to prevent breaking down in the middle of the freeway, a tech audit can help keep your business running smoothly.
 Here are specific reasons to do a regular tech audit.